 Backing up to a CD-R or DVD-R

 Backing up to a blank CD-R, CD-RW, DVD-R or other writable disc is easy but will require some type of software or operating system capable of writing to the discs.
 These type of backups also require the disc be inserted into the computer each time you want to make a backup.

 Backing up to an external hard drive

-Backing up to an external hard drive if the best solution for anyone who needs to backup large amounts of data and need to backup frequently.
+Backing up to an external hard drive is the best solution for anyone who needs to backup large amounts of data and need to backup frequently.
 If you work with media like videos, you may also consider a NAS or a product like a Drobo for backup or to store your media.

 Backing up to a USB thumb drive

 To backup to a USB thumb drive copy and paste the files you want backed up to the thumb drive.

 Store backups online or at another location